Levodopa (co-beneldopa and co-careldopa)

 We know lots of people would rather have something in their hands to read rather than look at a screen, so you can order printed copies of our information by post, phone or email.

-Last updated August 2019.
-We review all our information within 3 years.
-If you'd like to find out more about how we put our information together, including references and the sources of evidence we use, please contact us at [email protected]
+This information is currently being reviewed.
+If you'd like to find out more about how we put our information together, including references and the sources of evidence we use, please contact us at [email protected].